DanHodges/TheologicalDictionary/Vicarious Humanity Of Christ.md

 # Vicarious Humanity Of Christ
 Definition of Vicarious Humanity Of Christ coming soon
-    # Vicarious Humanity Of Christ
-    Definition of Vicarious Humanity Of Christ coming soon